The-going/evlproject/content/dovetail/altsched/_index.md

 Switching in-band is the operation by which a Linux task moves under the control of the main scheduler, coming from the out-of-band execution stage.
-From that point, the scheduling decisions are made by the main kernel regarding that task.
+From that point, the scheduling decisions are made by the main kernel regarding that task, and it may be subject to preemption by in-band interrupts as well.
+In other words, _a task switching in-band looses all guarantees regarding bounded response time_; however, it regains access to the entire set of GPOS services in the same move.

 There are several reasons a Linux task which was running out-of-band so far may have to switch in-band: